 - Paperback ISBN:

-Dr. Ed Ishiguro is a Professor Emeritus in the Department of Biochemistry & Microbiology at the University of Victoria (Canada).
-He has published dozens of scientific papers on the molecular basis for bacterial antibiotic tolerance.
-During his long and continuing career, Ishiguro has served as chair of his university's Department of Biochemistry and Microbiology and has been publicly recognized for his outstanding teaching and research.
-He actively participates in science communication outreach.
+Dr. Edward Ishiguro has published dozens of scientific papers on the molecular basis for bacterial antibiotic tolerance.
+During his long and continuing career, he has served as chair of his university's Department of Biochemistry and Microbiology and has been publicly recognized for his outstanding teaching and research.

-Registered Dietitian Natasha Haskey (MSc RD) is a leading nutrition expert in the field of probiotics, prebiotics, as well as how diet impacts the microbiome.
+Registered Dietitian Natasha Haskey is a leading dietitian expert in the field of probiotics and prebiotics, as well as how diet impacts the microbiome.
 Health knowledge translation is at the heart of her work.
-She has delivered numerous presentations related to gut health to colleagues, students and the general public.
-Natasha has authored a number of evidence-based publications written for both scientific audiences and the general public.
-She holds an appointment as Clinical Assistant Professor at the College of Pharmacy & Nutrition at the University of Saskatchewan and maintains a clinical nutrition practice in inflammatory bowel disease in Saskatoon.
-She is a member of the Saskatchewan Dietitians Association and the Dietitians of Canada.
+She has authored a number of evidence-based publications written for both scientific audiences and the general public.